jlcarr/LeetCode/README.md

 - **Memory**: 56.7 MB
 - **Solution**: We can solve this fairly easily with recursive dynamic programming an memoization keeping track of the previous vowel, however we could reduce memory by doing bottom-up dynamic programming.

+### Problem 1249
+- **Name**: Minimum Remove to Make Valid Parentheses
+- **Runtime**: 86 ms
+- **Memory**: 18.15 MB
+- **Solution**: We can keep a stack of indices of open parens, pop from it when we reach a close paren, or add to the set of indices to remove if the stack is empty.
+When we reach the end any remaining open parens must also be removed.
+We can make a final pass through the string ignoring characters we marked for removal.

 ### Problem 1254
 - **Name**: Number of Closed Islands
 - **Runtime**: 126 ms